Drinking Habits That Age Your Brain Faster, Say Experts

 Drinking a glass or two each night

-If you need to cut back, consider putting something else in a wine glass to maintain the ritual, without the negative influence, recommends Karen Raden, MS, RD, CCN, L.D.N, from Raden Wellness.
+If you need to cut back, consider putting something else in a wine glass to maintain the ritual, without the negative influence, recommends Karen Raden, MS, RD, CCN, LDN, an integrative nutritionist at Raden Wellness.

-"This is a psychological approach for those drinking alcohol based on the ritual of drinking versus the need to drink," Raden says.
+"This is a psychological approach for those drinking alcohol based on the ritual of drinking versus the need to drink," says Raden.

 Drinking by yourself